anikethsaha/anikethsaha.github.io/README.md

 # Aniketh Saha

-I am Web developer with a special interest in ASTs and frontend Stuff. love NodeJS and reactJS.
+I am Web developer with a special interest in working with ASTs and frontend Stuff. love NodeJS and reactJS.
 I like creating tools for improving developer experiences.
 A big fan of plugin architecture.

 ## Open source